 Best Reusable Trash Bags

 Reusable garbage bags are an interesting concept.
-On one hand, the prospect of saving $150+ a year on disposable garbage bags seems interesting enough.
+On one hand, the prospect of saving $150+ a year on disposable garbage bags is attractive.

-But on the other hand, having to regularly clean what could be a grimey and smelly bag suddenly makes the extra expense seem more palatable.
+But on the other hand, having to regularly clean what could be a grimey and smelly bag is pretty off putting.

-If you already separate your waste into organic food scraps and other non-compostable materials (which you should!), then switching to reusable bags should seem like less of a hurdle.
+If you already separate your waste into organic food scraps and other non-compostable materials (which you should!), then switching to reusable bags will be less of a hurdle.